la2050/archive/_organizations/usac-office-of-the-president-and-usac-student-wellness-commission-at-ucla.md

 ---
 youtube_video_identifier: YHlDfLtzSio
+project_titles:
+  - 'All of Us at UCLA: A Revitalization of Mental Health'
+  - 'All of Us: A Campaign to Rethink Mental Health'
 organization_id: '2015222'
 title: USAC Office of the President and USAC Student Wellness Commission at UCLA
 org_type: Nonprofit